 Columbia Care has continually been at the forefront of developing and introducing innovative and safe products to serve patients' unique needs.
 Columbia Care offers a competitive product portfolio in the jurisdictions in which it operates.
-Depending on the jurisdiction, Columbia Care offers a variety of products, including, without limitation, flower, concentrates, edibles and/or accessories.
+Depending on the jurisdiction, Columbia Care offers a variety of product, including, without limitation, flower, concentrates, edibles and/or accessories.
 As shown below, the product mix varies between jurisdictions.
 As such, Columbia Care benefits from its diverse and expanding product portfolio.

 The Company's products have similar characteristics due to the same raw material ingredient (cannabis), similar nature of cultivation process, the type or class of customer and the regulatory nature of our industry.
 Revenues from transactions with no single external customer exceed 10% of the consolidated revenues.
-Revenue earned outside of the United States of America is immaterial for the years ended December 31, 2021, 2020 and 2019.
-Long-lived assets located outside of the United States of America are immaterial as at December 31, 2021, 2020 and 2019.
+Revenue earned outside of the United States of America is immaterial for the years ended December 31, 2020 and 2019 and December 29, 2018.
+Long-lived assets located outside of the United States of America are immaterial as at December 31, 2020 and 2019 and December 29, 2018.